A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

-Our universe is successfully described (at least in the non-relativistic classical domain) by the Newtonian potential, which is inversely dependent on absolute scale in its expression w.r.t background frame of reference.
+Our universe is successfully described (at least in the non-relativistic classical domain) by the Newtonian potential, which is inversely dependent on an absolute scale in its expression w.r.t a background frame of reference.
 This has important implications when we attempt to remove scale and project the dynamics onto shape space.
-The remarkable aspect of our universe, whether considered in Newtonian or Einsteinian framework, is that it can ``expand''.
+One remarkable feature of our universe, whether considered in the Newtonian or Einsteinian frameworks, is its ``expansion''.

-The expansion of the universe is not real from the point of view of PSD for there is no background structure w.r.t which expansion can be meaningfully defined.
-On the other hand, we cannot simply abandon the current successful gravitational model for a dynamical theory completely devoid of scale (or an equivalent to that) on shape space.
-Such theory has already been developed at least in the classical case \cite{419} and is shown to be empirically untenable.

-Hence, instead of either directly coupling scale or removing it altogether, we have to identify its role in the evolution of shape degrees of freedom and change our interpretation of it.
-As mentioned in the introduction, in \cite{706,712} it was shown that the shape representation of scale makes the classical dynamics attractor-driven, and hence, leads to structure formation and a theory of arrow of time.
-Structure formation has a clear representation on shape space, as it directly pertains to pure shapes: Shapes with clumpy distribution of point particles are said to be structured.

-Hence, this should be how we understand the intrinsic meaning of scale in SD: It brings about ``formation of structures'' by making the dynamics subject to attractors.
+Clearly, this expansion of the universe is not real from the point of view of PSD, for there is simply no background structure w.r.t which expansion can be meaningfully defined.
+However, a dynamical theory on shape space completely devoid of scale (or an equivalent to that) has already been developed, at least in the case of classical particles \citep{419}, and is shown to be empirically untenable.
+Thus, instead of either directly coupling scale or removing it altogether, we have to identify its role in the evolution of shape degrees of freedom and change our interpretation of it.
+As mentioned in the introduction, in \citet{712,706} it was shown that the shape representation of scale makes the classical dynamics attractor-driven, and hence, leads to structure formation and a theory of the arrow of time.
+Structure formation has a clear representation on shape space, as it directly pertains to pure shapes: shapes with clumpy distribution of point particles are said to be structured.
+Hence, this is how the intrinsic meaning of scale in SD should be thought of: it brings about ``formation of structures'' by making the dynamics subject to attractors.
 This should be captured in our quantum PSD formalism, without having to introduce an independent external scale.
-In order to accomplish this, we will follow the procedure laid out in the classical counterpart \cite{737}.
+In order to accomplish this, we will follow the procedure laid out in the classical counterpart \citep{737}.